peiying16/eth-parser/README.md

 1. Scaner receive the number and get transcation from the chain, and save to storage.
 1. API reads storage and provides data.

-API and the scanner must be able to stateless, so they can scale.
+API and the scanner must be stateless, so they can scale and are highly available.

 ## Diagrams